Monastery of São Dinis de Odivelas

-The Monastery of Saint Denis (Mosteiro de São Dinis) is located in the city of Odivelas, near Lisbon, in Portugal.
-The feminine Cistercian convent was founded by King Dinis I and was built during the 14th century in Gothic style.
+The Monastery of Saint Denis (Mosteiro de São Dinis) a former Cistercian nunnery in the city of Odivelas, near Lisbon, in Portugal.
+The Cistercian was founded by King Dinis I and was built during the 14th century in Gothic style.
 It is the burial place of the king.
 From 1900 to 2015, it housed the Instituto de Odivelas, an internal college for girls.

 History

 According to a legend, King Dinis was hunting near Beja when he was attacked by a bear, which made him fall off his horse.
 Fearing for his life, Dinis swore to found a monastery if he could escape alive.
 In the combat that ensued, the King managed to plunge his dagger into the heart of the beast and kill it.
-That would be the origin of the monastery of Odivelas.

-What is known for certain is that King Dinis founded the feminine Cistercian monastery in 1295 on an isolated spot of the Portuguese hinterland, around which the village of Odivelas developed.
+Dinis founded the abbey in 1295 on an isolated spot of the Portuguese hinterland, around which the village of Odivelas developed.
 The works proceeded swiftly, being mostly finished some ten years after the foundation stone had been laid.
-King Dinis I died in 1325 and was buried in a Gothic tomb the church of the monastery.
-One of the king's daughters, Princess Maria Afonso (died 1320), is also buried here.
+King Dinis I died in 1325 and was buried in a Gothic tomb in the abbey church.
+One of the king's daughters, Maria Afonso (died 1320), is also buried here.